 When we ask Fiona to describe the atmosphere at One Allan Park, her response is compelling: ‘The moment I walked into One Allan Park, almost five years ago, I felt a positive healing energy and knew it would be an ideal location for a wellbeing centre.
 Our clients feel the energy and the calmness too; it is remarked upon constantly.
 Our therapists are a great team, very professional, and so keen to help every client in every way they can.
 It is a friendly, supportive and uplifting place.”

 And where does Fiona get her drive every day?
 “Simple.
 I love seeing people enjoy life and being happy and healthy.
 Sometimes people need help to achieve that.
 We are here for them!
 I set up the clinic to be a one-stop shop to help people access everything they need to achieve a long and healthy life.
 So that they can be all they want to be.
 So that they may thrive in life, rather than exist.”

 We find that once clients try our therapies and feel the energy in the clinic they are inspired to share their experience by buying a gift voucher for their family/ friends to experience too.
 They either buy a Gift Voucher for a specific treatment (the most popular is a relaxing massage or a sports/ remedial massage for men) or a specific monetary amount (usually £40-£50) to allow the recipient to check out the list of therapies and choose for themselves.
-The hands-on therapies can be booked and paid for on-line through our website or Facebook page (Book button); you can see availability of our hands-on therapists over the next 3 weeks and book without having to even call the clinic.
+The hands-on therapies can be booked and paid for on-line through our website or Facebook page (Book button); you can see availability of our hands-on therapists over the next 4 weeks and book without having to call the clinic.
 Gift Vouchers can be paid for on-line and the voucher emailed to the lucky recipient!